-The Salt Lake County Auditor's Office Fraud Hotline received 12 tips in 2023, providing a valuable tool for identifying and addressing potential issues within the county government.
-While seven tips were closed due to irrelevant information, one was referred to Human Resources, and four led to investigations within ongoing audits.
+The Salt Lake County Auditor's Office Fraud Hotline received 16 tips in 2024, providing a valuable tool for identifying and addressing potential issues within the county government.
+Twelve of these tips were referred to other entities and four resulted in further investigations.